huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 This becomes the base map for everything we do next.

-### Step 2 â€“ Build a simple, written cleanout plan
+### Step 2 — Build a simple, written cleanout plan

 From the walkthrough, I create a straightforward plan that covers: